openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Returns true if this ofRectangle is standardized.

+"Standardized" rectangles are rectangles whose width and height are positive.
 For more information about standardized rectangles, see the discussion of the standardize() method.

 Returns: true if both width >= 0 and height >= 0.